Ian Holloway: Playing career

-A native of Kingswood, near Bristol, Holloway grew up in Cadbury Heath, where his mother, Jean, lived in the same council house until her death in April 2018.
+A native of Kingswood, Gloucestershire, near Bristol, Holloway grew up in Cadbury Heath, where his mother, Jean, lived in the same council house until her death in April 2018.
 Holloway went to Sir Bernard Lovell School in Oldland Common at the same time that Gary Penrice was at Chase School for Boys in Mangotsfield.
 They still remain close friends today.
 His father Bill – an amateur footballer – worked as a seaman and a factory worker.

 Holloway began his playing career as an apprentice with his hometown team Bristol Rovers, turning professional in March 1981 and making his league debut the same year.
 He usually played on the right side of midfield, and made his name as one of the more promising players in the Third Division (now League One).
 After four seasons at Rovers, he was transferred to Wimbledon in July 1985 for £35,000.

 Holloway's stay at Wimbledon was a short one.
 In March 1986, after less than one year at the club, he was sold to Brentford for £25,000, where he also spent just a little over a year.
 In January 1987 he joined Torquay United on loan, playing five times.
 In August 1987, after two years in London, Holloway returned to Bristol Rovers for a fee of £10,000.

 Back at Rovers, who were now playing "home" games at Twerton Park in Bath, and under the wing of new Rovers manager Gerry Francis, Holloway flourished.
 In four seasons, he missed only five games.
 When Francis was appointed manager of First Division side QPR in 1991, one of his first signings was Holloway, for a fee of £230,000 in August 1991.
 Holloway spent five seasons at QPR, playing more than 150 games for the club, before returning to Bristol Rovers for the third time in August 1996, this time as player-manager.

 Managerial career

 Bristol Rovers

 Holloway took over a club that was struggling both on and off the pitch.
 In his first season in charge of Rovers, he led the club to 17th place in Division Two (now League One).
 The next season, however, Bristol Rovers gained fifth place and made the playoffs.
 Despite taking a first-leg advantage of 3–1 against Northampton Town, Rovers subsequently lost 3–0 in the second leg and went out 4–3 on aggregate in the semi-finals.
 The 1998–99 season ended with a somewhat disappointing 13th place.
 Holloway retired as a player following that season, having played more than 400 matches for Bristol Rovers, to concentrate fully on management.
-In 1999–2000, his last full season at the club, Rovers finished 7th, narrowly missing the playoffs.
+In 1999–2000, his last full season at the club, Rovers finished 7th, narrowly missing out on the play-offs.